kovac031/DevQuestionsAndAnswers_CSharp/README.md

 # Basic Web development topics:

 ## 1. explain the concept of MVC.
+MVC stands for Model-View-Controller, a design pattern commonly used in web development.

+- Model:

+This is where your data and business logic reside.
+It represents your application's data and how it should be processed.

+- View:

+This is the part that the user sees and interacts with.
+It's responsible for presenting data to the user in a user-friendly way.

+- Controller:

+This acts as an intermediary between the Model and View.
+It receives user input, processes it, interacts with the Model to get the required data, and then updates the View to show the results to the user

 ## 2. name several different types of results returned by action methods.
 ## 3. What is the difference between ViewResult and ActionResult?
 ## 4. what are filters in MVC?
 Name some of them.